 - Add water until about the consistency of thick cream (no thinner!!).
 Blending up in a food processor is the easiest.

-On the Holistic Ferret Forum, if you read through the stickies in the raw feeding/mentoring section you can see how to hand-feed a ferret raw soup.
+Please read our pages on Introducing Raw and Hand Feeding, including the pages on Grab N Dab and Scruff N Sample techniques.
 This is recommended to start.
-I also use a little bit of extra virgin olive oil (no more than 1/2 tsp per day) to entice them to try to raw at first.
-If they don’t like the EVOO, you can also try fish oils (for example Salmon oil).
-Ferretone is not recommended because of the BHT (carcinogen) but you can mix 1/2 ferretone / 1/2 EVOO to start and then wean the ferretone out of the mixture if you end up with a super picky fuzzy.
+We also use a little bit of salmon or fish oil (no more than 1 tsp total over the course of a week), and/or whole raw egg (no more than 1 chicken egg per ferret per week) to entice them to try to raw at first.
+Ferretone is not recommended as it contains BHT, a known carcinogen, but you can mix 1/2 ferretone / 1/2 salmon oil to start and then wean the ferretone out of the mixture if you end up with a super picky ferret.

 Generally weekly amounts that ferrets require (our weekly menu is based on these ratios):

-Taking away the kibble for 2-3 hours before offering the raw is recommended but only if you KNOW your ferret is healthy and does not have insulinoma (only really a concern if you get an older ferret with unknown health history, but getting a kit or seemingly healthy adult vet checked before the switch is also always recommended).
+Taking away the kibble for 2-3 hours before offering the raw is recommended but only if you KNOW your ferret is healthy and does not have insulinoma (only really a concern if you get an older ferret with unknown health history, but getting a kit or seemingly healthy adult examined by your vet before the switch is also always recommended).

-The danger with mixing DRY kibble and WET raw in the stomach is the following: DRY kibble alters the chemistry of the ferrets digestion.
-When you mix raw meat with a stomach full of dry kibble, the kibble will actually slow down the digestion of the raw meat and this MAY create a potential for bacterial overgrowth which MAY cause funky poops and upset tummies.
+It is typically recommended to avoid mixing DRY kibble and WET raw due to concerns that kibble may alter the chemistry of the ferrets digestion which MAY create a potential for bacterial overgrowth which MAY cause funky poops and upset tummies.